-Unfortunately, a wide range of microaggressions are thrown in the faces of Black women daily.
-These comments and actions can subtly demean a person based on their gender and race, as well as any other aspect of their identity.
-As an African American employee, you’re probably faced with both sexism and racism.
+Unfortunately, a wide range of microaggressions is thrown in the faces of females daily.
+These comments and actions can subtly demean you based on your gender and race, as well as any other aspect of your identity.
+As an African American employee, you are probably faced with both sexism and racism.

 These microaggressions are not isolated incidents, and they occur daily, building up and taking their toll on a person.
-When you start feeling overwhelmed and discouraged, seeking help from an African American therapist who can hold space for you is critical.
+When you start feeling like you can’t bring your A-game to the table, seeking help from African American counselors who can hold space for you is critical.

 Data from McKinsey shows that around 40% of African American employees have had their competence questioned, while 20% have been mistaken for a person at a lower level in the company.
 These discrimination levels are left unchanged because many white employees are not stepping up as reliable allies.
-Even though 80% of white people consider themselves allies, their support tends to fall short in the workplace.
+Even though 80% of white people consider themselves allies, their support has been unnoticed by African Americans at the workplace.

-The way white people can take advantage of their positions of power in corporations is by advocating for people of color.
-They can challenge racism and microaggressions, creating a less toxic and more inclusive work environment.
+The way white people can take advantage of their position of power in corporations is by advocating for people of color.
+They can challenge racism and microaggressions, creating a less toxic and more inclusive environment.

 Being Black in Corporate America Means Remaining Ambitious in Spite of the Obstacles

-Breaking the glass ceiling is a long and tedious process, but African American women are determined to do so.
+Breaking the glass ceiling is a long and tedious process.
+African American employees are determined to do so.
 Black women, just like white men, are likely to say they are interested in becoming executives.
-They are mostly motivated by a desire to become role models so that they can influence company culture.
-Because African American women know how hard it can be for people of color to advance in corporate America, and they want to participate in changing that.
+They are mostly motivated by a desire to become role models so that they could influence the culture in the company.
+Because African American employees know how hard it can be for people of color to advance in corporate America, and they want to participate in changing that.

 There Are Concrete Ways to Help Advancement of Black Women in the Workplace

-Look Into Both Gender and Race When Setting Representation Goals
+Look Into Both Gender and Race When Setting Representation Goal

 Targeting gender and race combined is one way to prioritize growth for African American women in the work environment.
 However, only 7% of companies have these specific goals combined.
 If enterprises want to advance and become inclusive, they should: